Denver Broncos vs. Detroit Lions NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Lions stats and trends

-- In Detroit's 12 games this year, it has nine wins against the spread.

-- The Lions have an ATS record of 4-1 in their five games when underdogs by 8.5 points or more this season.
+- The Lions are 3-1 ATS when underdogs by 10 points or more this year.

 - Detroit's games this year have gone over the total in four out of 13 opportunities (30.8%).

-- When Detroit puts up more than 18.2 points, it is 3-0 against the spread and 1-2 overall.
+- Detroit is 3-0 against the spread and 1-2 overall when the team notches more than 18.2 points.

-- The Lions have turned the ball over two more times (16 total) than the Broncos have forced a turnover (14) this season.
+- The Lions have turned the ball over 16 times this season, two more turnovers than the Broncos have forced (14).

 Home and road insights

-- The Broncos are unbeaten ATS (1-0) as 8.5-point favorites or more at home.
+- At home, the Broncos are unbeaten ATS (1-0) as 10-point favorites or greater.

-- This season, in six home games, Denver has gone over the total once.
+- This year, in six home games, Denver has gone over the total once.

 - Detroit has gone over the total once in six road games this year.